 It is not hard to check from the definition that rank one transformations are ergodic and form a $G_\delta$ set in $\Aut(X,\mu)$ for the weak topology (see \cite[Lemme 5.26]{lemaitreGroupesPleinsPreservant2014} for a detailed proof).
 An easy example of a rank one transformation is provided by the odometer, and so by Halmos' conjugacy lemma (see \cite[Theorem 2.4]{KechrisGlobalaspectsergodic2010}), rank one transformations form a dense $G_\delta$ set in $\Aut(X,\mu)$.

 The following theorem of Baxter says that rank one transformations are actually quite close to odometers.

-\begin{thm}[\cite{Baxterclassergodictransformations1971}]Let $T$ be a rank one transformation.
-Then there is a decreasing sequence $(A_n)$ of Borel subsets of $X$ such that $M_{A_n,T}$ is \emph{increasing} and its reunion is $\mu$-dense in the Borel $\sigma$-algebra. \end{thm}
+\begin{theo}[\cite{Baxterclassergodictransformations1971}]Let $T$ be a rank one transformation.
+Then there is a decreasing sequence $(A_n)$ of Borel subsets of $X$ such that $M_{A_n,T}$ is \emph{increasing} and its union is $\mu$-dense in the Borel $\sigma$-algebra. \end{theo}

 A sequence $(A_n)$ as in the previous theorem will be called a \textbf{rank one basis} of $T$, so in our terminology a measure-preserving is rank one if and only if it admits a rank one basis.
 Observe that if $(A_n)$ is a rank one basis for $T$ then the measure of $A_n$ then tends to zero and $N_T(A_n)\to+\infty$.